Rel-incode/CristianaSantos/index.md

 Find me on Twitter: [Ruba_AbuSalma](https://twitter.com/Ruba_AbuSalma).

 ### Publications
+1. Ruba Abu-Salma.
+Designing for the Elderly: Understanding the Role of Age on the Adoption and Use of Secure Communication Tools.
+In Proceedings of the MobileHCI Workshop on Mobile Privacy and Security for an Ageing Population, Barcelona, Spain, 2018.

 1. Ingolf Becker, Alice Hutchings, **Ruba Abu-Salma**, Ross Anderson, Nicholas Bohm, Steven J. Murdoch, M. Angela Sasse, and Gianluca Stringhini.
 International Comparison of Bank Fraud Reimbursement: Customer Perceptions and Contractual Terms.
 In [Journal of Cybersecurity](https://academic.oup.com/cybersecurity), 2017.

 1. Juan Ponce-Mauries, Kat Krol, Simon Parkin, **Ruba Abu-Salma**, and M. Angela Sasse.
 Dead on Arrival: Recovering from Fatal Flaws in Email Encryption Tools.
 In Proceedings of the [5th USENIX Workshop on Learning from Authoritative Security Experiment Results (LASER)](http://2017.laser-workshop.org/), Arlington, VA, USA, 2017.